Vallend History, Family Crest & Coats of Arms

-More information is included under the topic Early Vallend Notables in all our PDF Extended History products and printed products wherever possible.
+Another 69 words (5 lines of text) are included under the topic Early Vallend Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Vallend family to the New World and Oceana
+Migration of the Vallend family

 Some of the first settlers of this family name or some of its variants were: Charles Vallance settled in Philadelphia in 1866; Archibald Vallance settled in Philadelphia in 1820; William Vallance settled in Philadelphia in 1848.